Cranq-io/cranq-tutorials/prototypes/blockchain/moralis/actions/bulk auto-metadata uploader.md

+---
+description: blockchain/moralis/actions]
+---

 # Bulk auto-metadata uploader

-[blockchain/moralis/actions]

 Builds and uploads images meta data and stores the ipfs URLs in the state.